stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

-In the implementation of `greet`, we use string literals and the string concatenation operator `(++)` to create the greeting from its different parts.
+In the implementation of `greet`, we use string literals and the string concatenation operator `(++)` to assemble the greeting from its parts.

 At the REPL: